fidl::handle::fuchsia_handles

 This differs from read in that it returns extended information on the handles.

 Note that this method can cause internal reallocations in the MessageBufEtc if it is lacks capacity to hold the full message.
-If such reallocations are not desirable, use read_etc_raw instead.
+If such reallocations are not desirable, use read_etc_uninit or read_etc_raw instead.

 Read a message from a channel into a separate byte vector and handle vector.